Complete Kris Bryant Rookie Card Gallery and Checklist

 Kris Bryant Rookie Card Guide

 The following is a list of Kris Bryant rookie cards that are included in 2015 base sets.
 While many inserts are highly desirable, they're often not classified as rookie cards.
 We'll add to this list as more rookies are released.
-If you're looking for a specific card, you can click on the links or images to shop for singles on eBay or to check completed sales.
+If you're looking for a specific card or interested in current values, click on the links or images to shop for singles on eBay or to check completed sales.
 Linked sets below go directly to product profiles.